OFFER ENDS SOON **Lock in last year’s adoption fees and find your future best friend before March 16!** (click for details)

 Always check your Frenchie’s paws carefully if you notice sudden licking.
 Look between the toes, around the pads, and even under the nails for any signs of injury or foreign bodies.
 If you find something lodged, it’s best to consult your vet to have it removed safely.

 Environmental irritants can also lead to paw licking.
 Your Frenchie may experience irritation from walking on salted roads during winter, hot sidewalks in summer, or exposure to chemicals like de-icers or fertilizers.
-This kind of irritation can leave their paws sore, itchy, and inflamed.
+This kind of irritation can leave their paws sore, itchy and inflamed.
+Even everyday things like dry grass or dust can bother sensitive skin, so wiping their paws after walks may help prevent irritation from building up.

 Ultimate Guide